dmitriiStepanidenko/surrealdb-nixos/README.md

 ```

 All available versions are defined in ./manifests/default.nix.
 Note that versions can be referenced as either "x.y.z" or "x_y_z" - both formats refer to the same version.
 The underscore format is used for CLI commands like nix build .#x_y_z.

+# Todo
+- [] Currently this library only supports services with RocksDB backend for SurrealDB
+- [] Add GitHub Actions to automatically update to new versions when released